amelialaundy/amelialaundy.github.io/week_1/readme.md

 # Week 1: Introduction to HTML and CSS

 Welcome to Phase 0!
-We hope you are excited to further your knowledge and begin integrating into the developer and DBC community.
+We hope you are excited to further your knowledge and begin integrating into the developer and EDA community.
 Please make sure you've read through the [Phase 0 Handbook](https://github.com/kereru-2014/phase_0_handbook) **before** getting started with the weekly challenges.

 Once you feel comfortable with the expecations for Phase 0, you can get started with the week's challenges.
 You should go through each directory (folder) listed below and complete the challenges and exercises in each.